 - Fill the kitchen sink, stopper it, and turn off the faucet to wash your dishes instead of leaving the water running the entire time.

 - If you have a dishwasher, use it instead of washing dishes by hand.
+Also, avoid running the dishwasher during peak hours in the evening to save on your electricity bill.

 - Check for leaky sinks or toilets and get them fixed.